kquiet/browser-job/README.md

 # Browser Job

-A playground to try various browser jobs through the help of [Browser-Scheduler][].
+This is a playground of various browser jobs powered by [Browser-Scheduler][].

-There are some projects in development :
+There is 1 project currently :

 |Project|Description|
 |---|---|